Donato scores 2, Wild past Rangers 5-2

 Spurgeon’s power-play goal at 6:04 of the third gave him 13 for the season, the fourth-most single-season goals by a Wild defenseman.
 Brown added an empty-netter at 17:25.

 NOTES: Donato has 11 points in 12 games with the Wild.
 He also notched his fourth point in two games against the Rangers with Minnesota this season. … Zibanejad established a new career high with his 28th goal this season.
-He’s also the first Rangers center to score at least 28 goals since Eric Lindros in 2001-02. … Wild LW Jason Zucker left the bench for a portion of the second when Brady Skjei fell on his right leg early in the period after a collision behind the New York net.
-Zucker didn’t put any weight on the leg as he was helped off the ice, but returned later in the period.
+He’s also the first Rangers center to score at least 28 goals since Eric Lindros in 2001-02.

 UP NEXT